CloudLabsAI-Azure/Migrate-and-Secure-Workloads/labguide/hol5-exe1-SIEM-with-Sentinel.md

       ![Lab overview.](Images/cmd.png)

-    >**Note:** You will see DNS resolve errors.
+    >**Note:** If You see DNS resolve errors.
 This is expected.

     >**Important**: Do not close these windows.
 Let this PowerShell script run in the background.
 The command needs to generate log entries for some hours.
 You can proceed to the next task and next exercises while this script runs.
 The data created by this task will be used in the Threat Hunting lab later.
 This process will not create substantial amounts of data or processing.

 # Privilege Elevation Attack with User Add

-1. Login again to WINDOES SERVER virtual machine as Admin with the password: ****<inject key="SQLVM Password"/>****. if you get disconnected from the virtual machine.
+1. Login to SQLVM WINDOES SERVER virtual machine again with the password: ****<inject key="SQLVM Password"/>****. if you get disconnected from the virtual machine.

-1. Open the command prompt, In the Command Prompt, create a Temp folder in the root directory.
-Remember to press Enter after the last row:
+1. Open the command prompt, In the Command Prompt, navigate to the Temp folder again.

     ```CommandPrompt
     cd \